locustcode/BlackJack/README.md

 This will launch the game, and you can start playing Blackjack with the provided GUI.

+## Coming Soon

+Both the "Split" and "Double Down" features as seen in traditional Blackjack are currently in progress.
+Additionally, bug fixes and visual/aesthetic improvements to the UI are in progress along with visual cards.

 ## Feedback

 Feedback to this project is welcome.
 If you'd like to reccomend enhancements or bug fixes, email me at hillsam38@gmail.com concerning any bugs or other issues related to the game.